 Traditional Bitcoin-like blockchains require mining blocks sequentially.
 Sometimes effort is wasted if two blocks happen to be mined at roughly the same time, as one of these two blocks is going to become obsolete.
 DAG-blockchains (where DAG stands for directed acyclic graph) try to prevent such wasted blocks.
 They allow for faster block production, as forks are less of a problem.

-Definition 25.5 (DAG-blockchain).
+Definition 26.5 (DAG-blockchain).
 In a DAG-blockchain the genesis block does not reference other blocks.
 Every other block has at least one (and possibly multiple references) to previous blocks.
-All references should be relevant in the sense that a reference does not already include another reference recursively.